fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 If we created another `GoodDog` object, for example, with `fido = GoodDog.new('Fido')`, then the `@name` instance variable for the `fido` object would contain the string "Fido".
 Every object's state is _unique_, and instance variables are how we keep track.

+Another useful mental model is that classes don't define instance variables, they _define attributes_.
+Instance variables do not exist prior to an object being created and a value being assigned to them.

 ### Instance Methods
 Instance methods are how we attach functionality to our objects.
 ```